Mythoholics

 ☀️ The Birth of the Ten Suns: Children of Heaven

-In ancient Chinese cosmology, the Ten Suns were the sons of the Sky Emperor Di Jun (帝俊) and the Sun Goddess Xi He (羲和).
+In ancient Chinese cosmology, the Ten Suns were the offspring of the Sky Emperor Di Jun and the Sun Goddess Xi He.
+According to mythological tales, these celestial beings resided in the eastern cosmic tree known as Fusang, where they patiently awaited their turn to illuminate the world with their radiant heat.

 🏹 Hou Yi: The Celestial Archer Descends